-The increase in general and administrative expenses during the year ended December 31, 2017 compared to the year ended December 31, 2016 was primarily the result of increased share-based compensation expense of \$29 million mainly due to an increase in retirement eligible participants, resulting in the acceleration of expense recognition, as well as additional expense recognized from a special equity grant to certain participants in connection with the spin-offs.
-Additionally, \$18 million in costs associated with the spin-offs were incurred during the year ended December 31, 2017, while similar costs incurred during the year ended December 31, 2016 are included in discontinued operations.
-These increases were partially offset by a decrease of \$10 million in severance costs related to the 2015 sale and continued management of the Waldorf Astoria New York (the "Waldorf Astoria New York sale").
+The increases in general and administrative expenses during the years ended December 31, 2018 and 2017 were primarily the result of increases in payroll and compensation costs, including share-based compensation, which, for the year ended December 31, 2017, was largely driven by an increase in retirement eligible participants resulting in the acceleration of expense recognition, as well as additional expense recognized from a special equity grant to certain participants in connection with the spin-offs.
+These increases were partially offset by decreases in severance costs related to the 2015 sale and continued management of the Waldorf Astoria New York of \$8 million and \$10 million, respectively.
+Additionally, for the year ended December 31, 2017, there were \$18 million of costs associated with the spin-offs, while similar costs for the year ended December 31, 2016 were included in discontinued operations.